JosephArmas/cecs-491A-Team-Big-Data/SQL Instructions/README.txt

 STEP 1.
 Create 2 SQL Databases
 	First is named TeamBigData.Utification.Logs
 	Second is named TeamBigData.Utification.Users
 Step 2.
+Creaing an AppUser Login
+	Right Click the Security Tab on the bottom of your SQL Server (It should be global, not in any 1 database)
+	Create a new Login
+	Name it AppUser
+	Set it to SQL Server Authentication
+	Set Password to t
+	Click ok
-Creating an AppUser in the Logs Database
+Step 3.
+Creating an AppUser User in the Logs Database
 	Open The Logs Database
 	Right Security and Create new User
+	Type AppUser into User name and Login name
-	Click Memberships on the left and make them a db_reader Enter in the SQL query GRANT INSERT on dbo.Logs to AppUser Step 3.
+	Click Memberships on the left and make them a db_reader Enter in the SQL query GRANT INSERT on dbo.Logs to AppUser Step 4.
 Creating the Tables
 	Execute the LogsDDL into the Logs Database
 	Execute the UsersDDL into the Users Database
 	Execute the UserProfilesDDL into the Users Database